astronomer/astro-docs/cloud/stable/04_customize-airflow/06_airflow_api.md

 ### What's new

-As of the momentous [Airflow 2.0 release](https://www.astronomer.io/blog/introducing-airflow-2-0), the Apache Airflow project now supports an official and more robust Stable REST API.
+As of its momentous [2.0 release](https://www.astronomer.io/blog/introducing-airflow-2-0), the Apache Airflow project now supports an official and more robust Stable REST API.
 Among other things, Airflow's new REST API:

-* Makes for easy access by third-parties
+* Makes for easy access by third-parties.
 * Is based on the [Swagger/OpenAPI Spec](https://swagger.io/specification/)
 * Implements CRUD (Create, Update, Delete) operations on *all* Airflow resources
 * Includes authorization capabilities